-You enrol on a programme (course) Section 1.1 • Programmes have titles , e.g. History Programmes lead to an award , e.g. Bachelor of Arts (BA) Awards are usually classified , e.g. Second Class, First Class, Merit, Distinction Awards are classified using the overall average mark and other criteria Section 4 • Modules are building blocks that allow you to get credits.
-You must get the right number of credits for the award, e.g. 360 credits for a BA Section 1.3 • Modules are assessed by examinations and coursework.
-Sections 6.2 & 6.3 • You have to pass each part/year of the programme Section 3 • You can resit examinations and resubmit coursework if you Section 5 • fail part of a programme fail part of a programme You should report special circumstances Section 8 • • • You should report special circumstances Section 8 • You should report special circumstances You must keep to the University's general regulations Disabled students are encouraged to declare impairments so Section 8 Regulation 13 • You should report special circumstances You must keep to the University's general regulations Disabled students are encouraged to declare impairments so that support can be considered There is support to help with employability and preparing for Section 8 Regulation 13 Code 11 · · · · · · · · · · · · · · · · · · ·
+You enrol on a programme (course) Section 1.1 \supset Programmes have titles , e.g. History Programmes lead to an award , e.g. Bachelor of Arts (BA) Awards are usually classified , e.g. Second Class, First Class, Merit, Distinction Awards are classified using the overall average mark and other criteria Section 4 \supset Modules are building blocks that allow you to get credits.
+You must get the right number of credits for the award, e.g. 360 credits for a BA Section 1.3 \supset Modules are assessed by examinations and coursework.
+Sections 6.2 & 6.3 \supset You have to pass each part/year of the programme Section 3 \supset You can resit examinations and resubmit coursework if you fail part of a programme Section 5 \supset You should report special circumstances Section 8 \supset You must keep to the University's general regulations Regulation 13 $\mathbf{>}$ Disabled students are encouraged to declare impairments so that support can be considered Code 11 \supset There is support to help with employability and preparing for work Code 04 \supset There is support to help with personal problems Code 15 \supset There are ways to complain and appeal Procedure 01 & 02 \supset